Atlantic Coast District, International Longshoremen’s Association To Hold Its 35th Quadrennial Convention July 14-16, 2015 in San Juan, Puerto Rico

 “Our convention delegates will hear from an outstanding line-up of speakers representing labor organizations, our employer groups and lawmakers.”
 Daggett continued.
 “We will begin to prepare our Atlantic Coast District for the challenges of our next four years.”

-The Atlantic Coast Convention comes a week before the 54th Quadrennial Convention of the International Longshoremen’s Association, AFL-CIO that also meets at the Caribe Hilton.
+The Atlantic Coast Convention comes a week before the 54th Quadrennial Convention of the International Longshoremen’s Association that also meets at the Caribe Hilton.
 Most ACD elected delegates also serve as International delegates.

 Among the scheduled speakers at the Atlantic Coast District convention include Harold J. Daggett, ILA International President; Betty Sutton, Administrator, St. Lawrence Seaway Authority; Jordi Aragunde, General Secretary, International Dockworkers’ Council and New Jersey State Senator Ray Lesniak.